Share this article with your friends

 - Local church activity

 If you are a full-time student minister you are required to give 1-2 sessions per week including Sunday for work in a local (link) church.
-This will not normally be your home church but may be in your home Circuit.
+This will not be your home church and not usually in your home Circuit but somewhere that gives you a different experience.
 If you move to Queen’s, it will be in a Circuit accessible from the college.
 The expectations for this work are set and agreed in discussion with the church minister.
 The practice and experience gained in leading worship and preaching in the local church feed into a worship portfolio, compiled over the duration of your training.

 - Personal tutorial support and oversight